HomeCalculatorsHealthFace Shape Calculator

 Face shape is classified using proportional comparisons between four measurements:

-The calculator applies standard proportional rules: an Oblong shape requires a ratio of 1.5 or higher with similar jaw and forehead widths; a Round shape has a ratio below 1.25 with a soft jaw close to cheekbone width; a Square shape has a ratio below 1.35 with a strong jaw close to cheekbone width; a Heart shape has a wide forehead relative to cheekbones with a notably narrower jaw; a Diamond shape has cheekbones as the widest point with a narrower forehead and jaw; and an Oval shape applies when proportions are balanced without a pronounced pattern matching the other categories.
+The calculator applies standard proportional rules: an oblong shape requires a ratio of 1.5 or higher with similar jaw and forehead widths; a round shape has a ratio below 1.25 with a soft jaw close to cheekbone width; a square shape has a ratio below 1.35 with a strong jaw close to cheekbone width; a heart shape has a wide forehead relative to cheekbones with a notably narrower jaw; a diamond shape has cheekbones as the widest point with a narrower forehead and jaw; and oval applies when proportions are balanced without a pronounced match to any of the other categories.

 Worked example: for someone with a 19 cm face length, 13 cm cheekbone width, 11 cm jawline width, and 12 cm forehead width:

-- The jaw is moderately narrower than the cheekbones and the ratio is below the 1.5 oblong threshold — this proportion pattern classifies as Oval.
+The jaw is moderately narrower than the cheekbones and the ratio sits just under the 1.5 oblong threshold, this proportion pattern classifies as Oval.

 Frequently Asked Questions

-A face shape calculator classifies your face into a category — oval, round, square, heart, diamond, or oblong — based on the relative proportions of your face length, cheekbone width, jawline width, and forehead width.
-It's commonly used in beauty, styling, and grooming contexts to guide hairstyle, eyewear, and makeup recommendations.
+A face shape calculator classifies your face into a category, oval, round, square, heart, diamond, or oblong, based on the relative proportions of face length, cheekbone width, jawline width, and forehead width.
+It's commonly used in styling and grooming contexts to guide hairstyle, eyewear, and makeup choices.

-The six main categories are oval (balanced, gently tapering), round (similar length and width, soft jaw), square (strong, angular jaw close to cheekbone width), heart (wide forehead, narrow chin), diamond (cheekbones widest, narrow forehead and jaw), and oblong (noticeably longer than wide with even sides).
-Each reflects a different pattern of proportions between the four key measurements.
+Oval (balanced, gently tapering), round (similar length and width, soft jaw), square (strong, angular jaw close to cheekbone width), heart (wide forehead, narrow chin), diamond (cheekbones widest, narrow forehead and jaw), and oblong (noticeably longer than wide with fairly even sides).
+Each reflects a distinct pattern in how the four measurements relate to one another.

 Measure face length from your hairline to the tip of your chin, cheekbone width at the widest point across your cheekbones, jawline width at the widest point of your jaw, and forehead width across the widest part of your forehead.
-A flexible tape measure or ruler and a mirror work well for taking these measurements yourself.
+A flexible tape measure and a mirror are all you need.

-The length-to-width ratio is your face length divided by your cheekbone width, and it's one of the key indicators used to distinguish longer face shapes (like oblong) from more balanced or wider shapes (like round or square).
-A ratio close to 1.5 or higher generally suggests a longer face shape, while a ratio closer to 1.0–1.3 suggests a more balanced or rounder shape.
+It's your face length divided by your cheekbone width, and it's one of the main indicators used to separate longer face shapes (like oblong) from more balanced or wider shapes (like round or square).
+A ratio near 1.5 or higher generally points to a longer face shape, while something closer to 1.0–1.3 suggests a more balanced or rounder one.

-Face shape can shift somewhat with changes in weight, aging, and muscle tone, particularly around the jawline and cheeks, though the underlying bone structure remains relatively stable throughout adulthood.
-Significant weight change is the most common reason someone's face shape classification might shift over time.
+Somewhat, weight changes, aging, and shifts in muscle tone can alter the appearance of the jawline and cheeks, even though the underlying bone structure stays fairly stable through adulthood.
+A significant weight change is the most common reason someone's classification shifts.

-Face shape classification is inherently approximate since most real faces don't perfectly match a single textbook category — many people have proportions that blend two shapes.
-This calculator uses standard proportional thresholds to make a best-fit classification useful for general styling and reference purposes.
+It's inherently approximate, since most real faces don't cleanly match a single textbook category, plenty of people land somewhere between two shapes.
+This calculator applies standard proportional thresholds to make a best-fit call, useful for general styling reference rather than a precise diagnosis.

-Oval faces are generally considered the most versatile shape, suiting a wide range of hairstyles since the balanced proportions work well with most cuts.
-This calculator identifies your shape category, though specific style recommendations are best explored with a stylist who can account for your individual features.
+Oval is generally considered the most versatile shape, working with a wide range of cuts because the proportions are already balanced.
+This calculator identifies your category; specific style recommendations are best worked out with a stylist who can factor in your individual features.

-Forehead width helps distinguish shapes like heart (wide forehead, narrow jaw) from diamond (narrow forehead, wide cheekbones) — two shapes that might otherwise look similar based on jawline alone.
-Including all four measurements gives a more complete and accurate classification than using length and width alone.
+Forehead width is what separates heart (wide forehead, narrow jaw) from diamond (narrow forehead, wide cheekbones), two shapes that could otherwise look similar based on jawline alone.
+Bringing in all four measurements gives a more reliable classification than length and width alone.

-No — face shape describes facial bone structure and proportions, while body shape (see the [Body Shape Calculator](/body-shape-calculator/)) describes overall figure proportions using bust, waist, and hip measurements.
-They use similar proportional classification logic but apply to entirely different parts of the body.
+No, face shape describes facial bone structure and proportions, while body shape (see the [Body Shape Calculator](/body-shape-calculator/)) describes overall figure proportions using bust, waist, and hip measurements.
+The two use similar proportional logic but apply to entirely different parts of the body.

-The six-category system is a general framework widely used across beauty and grooming contexts, and applies to any face shape regardless of gender, though styling recommendations associated with each shape may differ by context and personal preference.
+Yes, the six-category system is a general framework used across beauty and grooming contexts, and it applies to any face shape regardless of gender, though the styling recommendations tied to each shape can differ by personal preference and context.

 Also known as